 Managing email marketing on a large scale is not something that could be managed manually.
 You’d struggle with just ten customers.

-Email marketing automation and workflows allow you to create automated emails that are triggered to be sent on specific customer action.
+Email marketing automation and workflows allow you to create triggered emails to be sent on specific customer actions.

 - Website visitor filling a contact form